The Story of Opening Our SoHo Store

 If you stop by the store, you would never know that this store was entirely built with friends and family.
 There was no fancy construction crew or project management team.
 Just a lot of hard work, common sense, and good taste.
 The store is truly something to be proud of – and a place to definitely visit to enjoy all the beauty!

-Julia Testa - SoHo
+Julia Testa - SoHo111 Thompson Street

 New York NY 10012